jdanecki/FractalCL/README.md

 * Interactive animated fractals
 * Mouse support to zoom in/out
+* zoom limit set to 43000000000000 for fp64 and 300000 for fp32
 * Keyboard support for changing fractals/kernel parameters
 * OpenCL support to speed up fractals calculations
 * 2 colors models: RGB and HSV
 * OpenCL kernels can be executed on CPU
-* fp64 support can be enabled
+* fp64 support checked at runtime, can be disabled in configuration (configure script)
-* Suppport multiple OpenCL devices
+* Suppport multiple OpenCL platforms/devices

 # Requirements